 Bone hemangioma.
 The hemangiomas that occur in bones typically occur in the skull or spine and are most common in people who are 50 to 70 years of age.
 Capillary and cavernous types are the most common hemangiomas found in bone.
 They can grow on the surface or deeper into the center canal of a bone.
-Because they typically do not cause symptoms, these tumors are often found by chance when an x-ray image is taken for other purposes.
+Because they typically do not cause symptoms, these tumors are often found by chance when an x-ray or MRI image is taken for another purpose.

 Internal organ hemangioma.
 Although uncommon, hemangiomas can develop in internal organs, most often the liver and intestines.
-Like hemangiomas found in bone, hemangiomas in internal organs are often found by chance during tests for other purposes.
+Like hemangiomas found in bone, hemangiomas in internal organs are often found by chance during tests for another purpose.
 Unless they are causing symptoms, these hemangiomas do not require any treatment.

 Hemangiomas are often confused with vascular malformations, which are clusters of blood vessels that develop in arteries, veins, capillaries, or lymphatic vessels.
 Common types of vascular malformations include arteriovenous malformations (AVMs) and vascular ectasias.

 Vascular malformations occur during fetal development.
-Although present at birth, some types of vascular malformation may not cause symptoms until adulthood.
+Although present at birth, some types of vascular malformations may not cause symptoms until adulthood.

-Vascular malformations differ from infantile hemangioma in that they slowly grow along with the child and become more apparent with age.
-Because they do not shrink or resolve on their own, many types of vascular malformation in children require treatment.
+Vascular malformations differ from infantile hemangiomas in that they slowly grow along with the child and become more apparent with age.
+Because they do not shrink or resolve on their own, many types of vascular malformations in children require treatment.

-Different types of hemangioma are associated with different causes, although exactly why hemangiomas develop is not well understood.
-For example, infantile hemangiomas are caused by errors in the development of the vascular system that occur during fetal development, but in many cases, the event that caused the error cannot be identified.
-Some hemangiomas develop after an injury, but whether an injury actually can cause a hemangioma has not been proven.
+Different types of hemangiomas are associated with different causes, although exactly why hemangiomas develop is not well understood.
+For example, infantile hemangiomas are caused by errors in the development of the vascular system that occur during fetal development but, in many cases, the event that caused the error cannot be identified.
+Some hemangiomas develop after an injury, but whether an injury can actually cause a hemangioma has not been proven.
 Some hemangiomas develop with pregnancy and go away afterward.
 Some hemangiomas are associated with genetic abnormalities (for example, cavernous hemangiomas in von Hippel-Lindau disease).